bluesea0125/BlockChain/BreakUp/README.md

   - Control Machines WITHOUT HUMAN INTERVENTION
   - Control Human Not by Human, by ALGORITHM
   - Crytocurreny is not the blockchain's end.
 It's just the start.
 Don't just take it as digital money.
 It brings a great possiblility.
 Remember human society is controlled by currency.
 It will open new era when everything will be algorithmic-controlled.
+  - Maybe the last winner could not be blockchain.
+Nevertheless, the world goes there.
   - Mass Win, People Win Could be MisBelief in the future.
 ### Block Competition
   - When Several Blocks Mined At the Same Time, Which One Wins?